The Imperial Ball

 Need to unwind after an event filled day at Anime Boston?
 Then why not spend the evening swaying to your anime and video game favorites, dressed to the nines!
-Come join us on Friday, March 21 for an evening of magic at Anime Boston's Beautiful Machine Charity Ball.
+Come join us for an evening of magic at Anime Boston's Beautiful Machine Charity Ball.
 Exact timing and location of the event will be announced at a later date.

 Feel a little shy on the dance floor?
 A beginner's ballroom dance class is also planned for those of you who would like to learn a few moves, meet potential dance partners, or just brush up on your technique.

-The Materia & Mana Charity Ball will be a limited capacity and ticketed event.
+The Beautiful Machine Charity Ball will be a limited capacity and ticketed event.
 Anyone who wishes to attend will need to sign up for a ticket beforehand.
 Tickets will cost $4, all proceeds will go to the Central New England chapter of the National Multiple Sclerosis Society.
 The ticket charge is designed to continue Anime Boston's commitment to charity as well as reduce the number of people who reserved tickets "just in case" and then choose not to attend the ball, not necessarily to fund the ball itself.
 Half of the tickets are available online, and the remainder will be made available at the convention.

 Note: All those with tickets need to wear proper attire to the Ball, those with tickets but without formal clothing will be denied admittance.